 The first part of this page provides basic information about the hardware and software.
-The software and hardware information section includes information related to the Model Name, the current Firmware version, the IP Address, the current position of the Initial Switch, the Alias, the MAC Address, and the TCP Port, and the System Timeout values.
-If you update the firmware for the iWSN-2200-E module, this page can be used to check the version information.
+The software and hardware information section includes information related to the Model Name, the IP Address, the current position of the Initial Switch, the Alias, the MAC Address, the System Timeout values, TCP Port, and the current Firmware version.
+If you update the firmware for the module, this page can be used to check the version information.